 Revenues and Unappropriated Amounts.
-For each Fiscal Year, a statutorily defined amount of unrestricted General Fund year-end balances is required to be retained as a reserve (as previously defined, the "Unappropriated Reserve"), which may be used for possible deficiencies in General Fund revenues.
+For each Fiscal Year, a statutorily defined amount of unrestricted General Fund year-end balances is required to be retained as a reserve (previously defined as the "Unappropriated Reserve"), which may be used for possible deficiencies in General Fund revenues.
 Unrestricted General Fund revenues that exceed the required Unappropriated Reserve, based upon revenue estimates, are then available for appropriation, unless they are obligated by statute for another purpose.
 In response to economic conditions and their effect on estimated General Fund revenues, the General Assembly periodically modifies the required amount of the Unappropriated Reserve.
-Set forth in the following table are the Unappropriated Reserve requirements for Fiscal Years 2008-09 and thereafter.
+The following table sets forth the Unappropriated Reserve requirements for Fiscal Years 2008-09 and thereafter.
 See also "APPENDIX A - THE STATE GENERAL FUND - General Fund Overview."